wizetek/niri/README.md

 <br>

-## Recommended nixpkgs packages to install
+## List of recommended packages to install

 ```
 $ nix-env --query